 Alaska Mileage Plan

-- The short story: Alaska Mileage Plan charges amazing rates for Cathay Pacific business or first class between the US and Africa and also allows a stopover even on a one-way award.
+- The short story: Alaska Mileage Plan has historically had amazing rates for Cathay Pacific business or first class between the US and Africa and also allows a stopover even on a one-way award.

-- Miles required: 62.5K each way in business or 70K each way in first class, including a stopover in Hong Kong for as long as you like.
+- Miles required: Historically, 62.5K each way in business or 70K each way in first class, including a stopover in Hong Kong for as long as you like.
+However, in 2022, Alaska eliminated individual partner award charts and now publishes approximate ranges, so these awards may vary from historical levels.

-- How to find awards: Search for available space at BritishAirways.com (you’ll need to create a free Executive Club frequent flyer account)
+- How to find awards: Search for available space at AlaskaAir.com.

-- Key warnings: Alaska may have access to one fewer seat than what you see at the British Airways site.
+- Key warnings: Alaska may have access to one fewer seat than what you see through other oneworld programs.

 - Transfer from: Marriott Bonvoy